Rogue-Frontier/Oblivia/README.md

 - Function calls with 0/1 arguments are allowed alternate syntax to save pixels
   - Calls with n>1 arguments always require enclosing delimiters `A(B C)`
   - Calls with 0, 1 arguments are allowed single-ended operators `A!`, `A*B`, `A.B`

+## Rejected features.
+OBL emphasizes **generality** and **terseness**, rejecting features that are not versatile enough to justify the syntax cost.
+We consider the following features to be flaws.
+- Infix arithmetic: Fails when you need to reduce an array, making the procedure unnecessarily verbose.
+  - `(+: a b)` Lisp-like arithmetic solves this by making arithmetic spreadable.
+- Partial application / *whatever-priming* (Raku): Scope-constrained to simple expressions.
+Cannot control argument order.
+  - `?(<par>) <expr>` Lambdas solve this problem by forward declaring arguments and allowing any size scope.
+- `=`-based assignment: A function that frequently accompanies the aforementioned functions.
+Often confused for boolean functions.
+  - OBL uses `:=`, where `:` makes it clear that this function is not conditional. `=` is a pattern match function.